nonefffds/RedirectionPageTemplate/README.md

 ## How to use

-Just edit the html file, change the links and titles, and put this on your web server.
+Just edit the html file, change the links and titles, and put this on your HTTP web server(nginx/apache, etc.).

 ## Licenses